Bodmer/TFT_eSPI/README.md

 7. New anti-aliased graphics functions to draw lines, wedge shaped lines, circles and rounded rectangles.
 [Examples are included](https://github.com/Bodmer/TFT_eSPI/tree/master/examples/Smooth%20Graphics).
 Examples have also been added to [display PNG compressed images](https://github.com/Bodmer/TFT_eSPI/tree/master/examples/PNG%20Images) (note: requires ~40kbytes RAM).

-8. Frank Boesing has created an extension library for TFT_eSPI that allows a large range of ready-built fonts to be used.
-Frank's library (adapted to permit rendering in sprites as well as TFT) can be [downloaded here](https://github.com/Bodmer/TFT_eSPI_ext).
-More than 3300 additional Fonts are [available here](https://github.com/FrankBoesing/fonts/tree/master/ofl).
-The TFT_eSPI_ext library contains examples that demonstrate the use of the fonts.

-9. Users of PowerPoint experienced with running macros may be interested in the [pptm sketch generator here](https://github.com/Bodmer/PowerPoint_to_sketch), this converts graphics and tables drawn in PowerPoint slides into an Arduino sketch that renders the graphics on a 480x320 TFT.
+8. Users of PowerPoint experienced with running macros may be interested in the [pptm sketch generator here](https://github.com/Bodmer/PowerPoint_to_sketch), this converts graphics and tables drawn in PowerPoint slides into an Arduino sketch that renders the graphics on a 480x320 TFT.
 This is based on VB macros [created by Kris Kasprzak here](https://github.com/KrisKasprzak/Powerpoint-ILI9341_t3).

-10. The library contains two new functions for rectangles filled with a horizontal or vertical coloured gradient:
+9. The library contains two new functions for rectangles filled with a horizontal or vertical coloured gradient:

       tft.fillRectHGradient(x, y, w, h, color1, color2);